University of Nevada - Reno Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At UNR, approximately 38% of students took out student loans averaging $5,928 a year.
 That adds up to $23,712 over four years for those students.

-How Much Money Do UNR Graduates Make?students who graduate from UNR with a bachelor's degree go on to jobs where they make an average salary of $47,000 in their early years.
+How Much Money Do UNR Graduates Make?students who graduate with a bachelor's degree from UNR make about $47,000 a year during their first few years of employment after graduation.
 That's great news for UNR students since it is 18% more than the average college graduate's salary of $39,802 per year.

 Location of University of Nevada - Reno